nat99up/simple-etl/README.md

 ## Accessing Services (if applicable)

 * Kafka UI: Access the Kafka UI at http://localhost:8080.
-* pgAdmin: The Postgres database runs on http://localhost:3306.
+* pgAdmin: The Postgres database runs on http://localhost:3306 (`useremal:pwd = admin@example.com/admin`).
 You can connect to it using your pgAdmin client UI on http://localhost:5050 (`db:username:pwd = airflow/airflow/airflow`)
 * Simple Server: This service runs on http://localhost:8888.
 Its behavior depends on its implementation in the ./simple-server directory.
 * Airflow Web Server: Access the airflow UI at http://localhost:8081.
 You can view all dags and it's status.